JoshQuaintance/umoria/scripts/README.txt

 ## Editing

 Anyways, after you press the [Enter] key after the first time compile is done, it should open up Visual Studio to the umoria project for you.
+When Visual Studio is Open, on your solution explorer, you will see 3 things:
+ALL_BUILD, umoria, and ZERO_CHECK.
+You can ignore the ALL_BUILD and ZERO_CHECK.
+Click on the little triangle beside umoria and it should show you the source code.
 This is where you can edit the source code. *\*Hint\**: The file 'game_run.cpp' is where it all begins....

 #### Other Editors